Kpt05/Team-and-Project-Management-System/README.md

 ## Getting Help

-If you need any assistance with the system or have any questions, please contact the examination centre of the solution developer
+If you need any assistance with the system or have any questions, please contact me @ hello@titusk.me
-- Candidate Number: 9484
-- Candidate Name: Kevin Titus
-- Centre Number: 68742

 ## Conclusion